apache/dolphinscheduler/docs/docs/en/faq.md

 A: **Note:** **Master monitors Master and Worker services.**

-​    1，If the Master service is lost, other Masters will take over the process of the hanged Master and continue to monitor the Worker task status.
+​    1，If the Master service is lost, other Masters will take over the workflow of the hanged Master and continue to monitor the Worker task status.

 ​    2，If the Worker service is lost, the Master will monitor that the Worker service is gone.
 If there is a Yarn task, the Kill Yarn task will be retried.